trelby/trelby/README.md

 3. sudo apt install python3-pip

 4. sudo ./requirements.txt
-   *Depending on your python version, you might run into https://github.com/wxW>
+   *Depending on your python version, you might run into https://github.com/wxWidgets/Phoenix/issues/2296.
+We recommend executing `pip3 install attrdict3` before installing the requirements in that case.
+If that still doesn't work, we recommend upgrading your python version.*

 5. ./bin/trelby